what is igaming

 Online Casinos

-Online casinos are the primary platform for online wagering. iGaming websites host video slots, online poker rooms, roulette, blackjack, baccarat, live dealer games, and more.
-Fruit machines are probably the most popular game on the casino floor.
+As the second main pillar of iGaming, online casinos are the primary platform for online wagering. iGaming websites host video slots, online poker rooms, roulette, blackjack, baccarat, live dealer games, and more.
 And gaming operators are constantly developing new payline mechanisms, themes, and prizes to attract players.

 Current State of the iGaming Industry